China smashes steel gangs operating 4.8b yuan export scam

 After investigating, customs police moved to break up the ring, which they believe was coordinated by a Chinese company and a Thai company, the statement said.
 Neither firm was named.

-Authorities linked the steel scrap crackdown to China's environmental campaign, noting that the export tax was intended to retain scrap for recycling and use in the domestic steel industry.

-"Steel scrap is the only substitute for iron ore in the manufacturing of steel products," the statement said.
-"The fullest use of iron and steel scrap is not only a necessity to break down resource bottlenecks and build a resource-saving and environment-friendly society, but also an important way to reduce carbon emissions and alleviate the dependence on iron ore."

-China's shipments of steel scrap climbed from almost nothing in 2016 to about 2.2 million tons last year, according to customs data.
-The surge followed a government clampdown on illegal, low-tech plants using scrap to make lesser quality steel.
+China's shipments of steel scrap climbed from almost nothing in 2016 to about 2.2 million tonnes last year, according to customs data.
+The surge followed a government clampdown on illegal, low-tech plants using scrap to make poorer quality steel.
+BLOOMBERG

-The authorities are now encouraging China's steel industry to shift to electric arc furnaces, a type of scrap-based steel-making that accounts for most output in the US and Europe.